LivePersonInc/developer-center/pages/documents/rt-interactions/visit-information/overview.md

 	* smt

 2. This API requires authorization using _either_ a login or an API key methodology.

 	* **Log a user into LiveEngage** using the [Login Service API](login-getting-started.html){:target="_blank"}.
 Provide a username and password, and receive an authorization token (bearer).
 Use this token as your authorization header in all API requests.

 	* [Follow these instructions](guides-gettingstarted.html){:target="_blank"}, to create and use an API key.

 3. [Here are the API terms of use](https://www.liveperson.com/policies/terms-of-use){:target="_blank"}.

-### Introduction

-This API provides a way to pull data in real-time about the visitor, engagement and session to be used by the agent during the conversation, for example, referrer, engagement attributes, etc.

 ### Use cases